mchalapuk/hyper-text-slider/doc/class-names.md

 Multiple transitions MAY be added on each slide element ([hermes-layout--slide](class-names.md#hermes-layout--slide)) in client HTML.
 During [slider's DOM upgrade procedure](dom-upgrade.md), each slide with no transitions specified receives transitions which were declared on the slider element ([hermes-layout--slider](class-names.md#hermes-layout--slider)).
-If there is no transition specified on the slider, [hermes-transition--zoom-in-out](class-names.md#hermes-transition--zoom-in-out) is used as default.
+If there is no transition specified on the slider, [hermes-transition--zoom-out-in](class-names.md#hermes-transition--zoom-out-in) and [hermes-transition--bg-zoom-in-out](class-names.md#hermes-transition--bg-zoom-in-out) are used as default.

 ### Summary

 Name | Description
 --- | ---
+[hermes-transition--zoom-out-in](class-names.md#hermes-transition--zoom-out-in) | Delicate content zoom out when slide appears, zoom in when it disappears.
-[hermes-transition--zoom-in-out](class-names.md#hermes-transition--zoom-in-out) | Delicate zooms in when slide appears, zoom-out when it disappears.
+[hermes-transition--bg-zoom-in-out](class-names.md#hermes-transition--bg-zoom-in-out) | Delicate background zoom in when slide appears, zoom out when it disappears.

 ### Details

+#### hermes-transition--zoom-out-in

+Delicate content zoom out when slide appears, zoom in when it disappears.

-#### hermes-transition--zoom-in-out
+#### hermes-transition--bg-zoom-in-out

-Delicate zooms in when slide appears, zoom-out when it disappears.
+Delicate background zoom in when slide appears, zoom out when it disappears.

 <!-- End lib/enums/transition.js -->